Monday, March 14, 2011

 Larry Livermore from Lookout Records! told Ben he was interested in releasing a record by his band if he called it Screeching Weasel, so we were back in business.

 In the summer of '91, we toured out to the west coast and recorded "My Brain Hurts" at the Art of Ears studio in San Francisco.
 I remember feeling pretty good because I was playing more of a role in the band.
 I was writing songs, singing backing vocals, giving input and they liked my ideas.
 That really meant a lot to me.
 Although I never took it personally, the guys in Generation Waste were sometimes patronizing when I offered creative input, probably because they were older than me.
 Some of it was probably deserved.
-But still, that early experience with Screeching Weasel, getting encouragement from Ben and John and watching Ben write songs played a huge roll in wanting to pursue music further and working on being a songwriter.
+But still, that early experience with Screeching Weasel, getting encouragement from Ben and John and watching Ben write songs played a huge role in wanting to pursue music further and working on being a songwriter.

 After that, we toured through the south and east a few times, recorded "Wiggle" "Anthem For a New Tomorrow" and in the fall of '93, played a last show at a venue in downtown Forest Park.
 Screeching Weasel wasn't going to play live anymore.
 I can't speak for everybody but from my perspective, we were getting to the point where we were on auto-pilot live.
 I can remember Ben and I talking about it.
 During our last show, I was thinking about what I was going to have for dinner later that night and Ben was thinking about the movie, "Eddie and the Cruisers" for most of the set.
 I don't remember any tension at that point in time, just a need for a change."